SiENcE/luis/luis/luis-api-documentation.md

 # LUIS (Love UI System) API Documentation

-LUIS (Love UI System) is a flexible GUI framework for LÖVE (Love2D).
+LUIS (Love User Interface System) is a flexible GUI framework for LÖVE (Love2D).
 It provides tools to create dynamic, grid-centric, layered user interfaces for games and applications.

 ## Table of Contents